kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 <!--
 ## Configure the kubelet to use containerd as its container runtime

-Edit the file `/var/lib/kubelet/kubeadm-flags.env` and add the containerd runtime to the flags.
+Edit the file `/var/lib/kubelet/kubeadm-flags.env` and add the containerd runtime to the flags;
 `--container-runtime=remote` and
 `--container-runtime-endpoint=unix:///run/containerd/containerd.sock`.
 -->